 by Mike Ratliff

-I am the good shepherd.
-I know my own and my own know me, just as the Father knows me and I know the Father; and I lay down my life for the sheep.
-And I have other sheep that are not of this fold.
-I must bring them also, and they will listen to my voice.
-So there will be one flock, one shepherd.
-(John 10:14-16 ESV)
+14 I am the good shepherd, and I know My own and My own know Me, 15 even as the Father knows Me and I know the Father; and I lay down My life for the sheep.
+16 I have other sheep, which are not of this fold; I must bring them also, and they will hear My voice; and they will become one flock with one shepherd.
+John 10:14-16 (NASB)

 When those of us who came from an Arminian or Free Will background come to grips with the reality of God’s Sovereignty, it is amazing how we struggle with letting go of the responsibility to “earn” our salvation.
 Of course, part of that struggle is rooted in the misconception that “election” happens at salvation.
 Ephesians 1 makes it clear, however, that God chose His elect before the foundation of the world.
 An honest reading of that wonderful letter by the Apostle Paul shows us that God’s people are His in completion even though many of them have not yet believed and repented.
 They are our Lord’s sheep.